DownArrows/dab/README.md

     - `path` *string* (./dab.db): path to the database file
  - `discord`
     - `admin` *string* (*none*): Discord ID of the privileged user (use Discord's developer mode to get them);
-      if empty will use the owner of the channels' server, and if no channel is enabled, will disable privileged commands
+      if empty will use the owner of the channels' server, and if no channel is enabled, will disable privileged commands.
+      **Deprecated**: starting with version 1.8.0 this option has no effect.
     - `general` *string* (*none*): Discord ID of the main channel where loggable links are taken from and welcome messages are posted;
       required to have welcome messages and logged links, disabled if left empty
     - `hide_prefix` *string* (*none*): Discord-specific hide prefix when registering users (overrides the global hide prefix)